 Each Audit & Supervisory Board Member conducts audits of the Company and respective group companies in accordance with an audit plan, and then report to and share with Representative Directors the results of the audits at a regular meeting with them (held 4 times during the Fiscal Year).
-Audit & Supervisory Board Members also have a regular meeting with Directors (3 times during the Fiscal Year), the Independent Auditor (8 times during the Fiscal Year) and audit & supervisory board members of respective group companies (called the Group Audit & Supervisory Board Members Liaison Meeting; held 2 times during the Fiscal Year).
+Audit & Supervisory Board Members also have a regular meeting with Directors (3 times during the Fiscal Year), the Independent Auditor (11 times during the Fiscal Year), the Group Internal Audit Division (17 times during the Fiscal Year) and audit & supervisory board members of respective group companies (called the Group Audit & Supervisory Board Members Liaison Meeting; held 2 times during the Fiscal Year).
 Through these meetings, Audit & Supervisory Board Members share information and exchange opinions more broadly, seeking to improve their audit practices and the effectiveness of audits.